Navigating WHMIS 2015: A Guide for Canadian Food Businesses

 Bring colleagues together to discuss safety procedures relating to WHMIS compliance, tailoring these to address any questions or concerns employees may have.

-4. Acknowledge the Efforts of Employees
+4. Acknowledge the efforts of employees

 Reward and recognition schemes are an effective way of incentivizing employees to maintain high standards of food safety, including hazard management.